,

 After the audit

-All indications are that DOL audits are rising, so any organization that keeps inaccurate employment records or doesn’t observe compliant labor practices could be a target.
-So, it’s vital that you make every effort to understand and comply with labor regulations at federal, state, and local levels.
-This includes creating a well-organized and accurate recordkeeping system.
-These proactive measures strengthen your business and keep the DOL auditor from knocking at your door.
+DOL audits are on the rise, so organizations failing to maintain accurate employment records or compliant labor practices could be a target.
+To keep your business safe, make sure you understand and comply with labor regulations at the federal, state, and local levels.
+Implementing a well-organized and accurate recordkeeping system is a key proactive measure.